JPIAMRCOINCIDE/MicrobialGenomics/_episodes/90_Association_of_genes_with_a_phenotype.md

 ~~~
 {: .bash}

-We can now combine our gene presence absence table with the patient data and check if there are indeed specific virulence factors associated with patient mortality.
+We can now combine our gene presence absence table with the patient data and check if there are indeed specific genes associated with resistance.
 We're using the special keyword "ALL" the include all annotation data.
 The P-value cutoff is 0.01 to limit the output

 ~~~
 $ cd ~/orthology